Mark Selby stunned by Hossein Vafaei in UK Championship

 Zhao trailed 3-0 before rattling off five frames in a row with breaks of 120, 114, 50, 92 and 56, but Un-Nooh fought back to force a decider which Zhao eventually won 73-66 on the black.

-Ricky Walden completed a 6-3 win over Li Hang with a break of 129, while there were also wins for Cao Yupeng and Xiao Guodong over Martin Gould and Robert Milkins respectively.
+Ricky Walden completed a 6-3 win over Li Hang with a break of 129, while there were also wins for Cao Yupeng, Xiao Guodong and Zhou Yuelong over Martin Gould, Robert Milkins and Ashley Hugill respectively.